TaoNYC/Smart_Contract_with_Solidity/README.md

 Conclution:

-Solidity and REMIX IDE prove to be simple yet powerful tool to build a smart contract which can be used to build joint saving account on blockching using smart contract used to deposit and withdraw funds effeciently.
+Solidity and REMIX IDE prove to be simple yet powerful tool to build a smart contract which can be used to build joint saving account on blockchain using smart contract used to deposit and withdraw funds effeciently.

 ## Contributors